jonasybei/uncovering-rdm-policies-through-topic-modeling/data/markdown/lund-university.md

+# Lund univeRsiTy

+Joint Faculties of Humanities and Theology

+Working committee of the Faculty Board

-# Guidelines concerning research data storage at the Faculties of Humanities and Theology
+## Guidelines concerning research data storage at the Faculties of Humanities and Theology

 Lund University is a public authority and is therefore obliged to preserve, organise and maintain all public documents from the University’s activities (Swedish Archives Act 1990:782, section 3).
 As documents resulting from research at the Faculties of Humanities and Theology are increasingly digital, it is of the utmost importance to establish procedures to ensure that the data will remain available in a way that corresponds to the current paper documents.

-The long-term goal of introducing these new procedures is to pr
+The long-term goal of introducing these new procedures is to promote:

 open research
 good research practice and good data management in the research process good regulatory compliance